aileot/nvim-laurel/APPENDIX.md

 ;; extends
 ```

+- Unless otherwise noted, the treesitter query snippets should be written in
+  after/queries/fennel/highlight.scm.

-The following example queries are ready to be used on the latest
+- The following example queries are ready to be used on the latest
   tree-sitter-fennel parser supported by nvim-treesitter.
   However, it's obviously recommended to select and edit queries as your need,
   rather than indiscriminately copy and paste them.

-The capture names in the examples below follow the nvim-treesitter convention,
+- The capture names in the examples below follow the nvim-treesitter convention,
   on which most of nvim colorscheme plugins are expected to define highlight
   links to the captures.
   Since the capture names in the examples are just examples, you should change
   them as per your preference.

 ### Treesitter: _Distinguish keys in table_